 At this point if the class is still in small groups leave them – if not in small groups have them get back into small groups (4-5 members).

-Distribute the eSchool, Break Your Team Worksheet (2020).
+Distribute the Global College of PME, Break Your Team Worksheet.

 Slide 6: Team-Building or Team-Busting